-The CPU (Central Processing Unit) is the main component of a computer, server, or any computing device.
-It is often referred to as the brain of the computer, as it executes all software and operating system instructions.
+The CPU (Central Processing Unit), also known as the central processing unit, is the main component of a computer, server, or any computing device.
+It’s often referred to as the brain of the computer because it executes all the instructions from software and the operating system.

-The CPU processes billions of operations per second and plays a crucial role in overall device performance.
-It handles calculations, data processing, and program execution by following instructions in machine code.
-Modern processors feature multiple cores and advanced technologies that improve multitasking and workload management.
+The CPU processes billions of operations per second and plays a crucial role in the overall performance of a device.
+It handles calculations, data processing, and the execution of programs by following instructions written in machine code.
+Modern processors feature multiple cores and advanced technologies, enabling efficient multitasking and better workload management.

 How the CPU Works and Key Features